The Directed Spanning Forest in the Hyperbolic space: Definition of the hyperbolic DSF and general settings

-For $d \in \mathbb{N}^*$, the $(d+1)$-dimensional hyperbolic space, denoted by $\mathbb{H}^{d+1}$, is a $(d+1)$-dimensional Riemannian manifold of constant curvature equal to $-1$.
-The space $\mathbb{H}^{d+1}$ can be described with several isometric models.
-We will discuss two of them: the \emph{open ball model} and the \emph{half-space model}, and we only discuss facts that are relevant for the study of the DSF.
+For $d \in \mathbb{N}^*$, the $(d+1)$-dimensional hyperbolic space, denoted by $\mathbb{H}^{d+1}$, is a $(d+1)$-dimensional Riemannian manifold, homogeneous and isotropic, and of constant negative curvature equal to $-1$.
+The reader may refer to \tvc{\cite[Section 4.6]{ratcliffe}} for background on hyperbolic geometry.
+The space $\mathbb{H}^{d+1}$ can be described with several isometric models and we will work in the \emph{half-space model}, defined as the upper half-space $H:=\{(x_1,...,x_d,y) \in \mathbb{R}^{d+1},~y>0\}$ endowed with the metric